Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Stochastic Analysis on

 In fact, if $M^n$ has {\it bounded} Ricci curvature then there is an even stronger result.
-The next Theorem tells us that a martingale $F^t$ generated by a function with bounded parallel gradients, for instance smooth cylinder functions, has a H\"older continuous version:
+In the second part of the paper we will see that metric-measure spaces with bounded Ricci curvature that martingales with bounded parallel gradients have H\"older continuous versions.
+In particular, this is new even on smooth spaces: